 Course Schedule and Materials

-The course runs from approximately 8:00 a.m.–5:00 p.m. on days 1–3, and 8:00 a.m.–4:00 p.m. on day 4.
-As a bonus, the class includes a full hot buffet lunch for students each day, morning breaks, and a few afternoon breaks during the course.
+The course runs from approximately 8:00 a.m.–4:00 p.m. on days 1–3, and 8:00 a.m.–3:00 p.m. on day 4.
+As a bonus, the class includes lunch for students each day, morning breaks, and a few afternoon breaks during the course.
 Breakfast will not be provided for every course, but may sometimes be included as part of the hotel reservation rate.

-Students will receive the following materials: course manual and the National Commercial & Industrial Insulation Standards 8th edition.
+Students will receive the following materials: (2) course manuals and (1) copy of the National Commercial & Industrial Insulation Standards 8th edition.
+Students who pass the exam will also receive a certification marketing kit (certificate, electronic sample documents, marketing materials, etc.)

-- Part 2: NIA’s Thermal Insulation Inspector Certification Course (exam taken on day 4 of the course)
+- Part 2: NIA’s Thermal Insulation Inspector Certification Course exam is taken on day 4 of the course.

-Once a student completes the Thermal Insulation Inspector Certification program and successfully passes the exam, they become certified as an NIA Insulation Inspector for 3 years.
-The certification will expire December 31 of the third year, regardless of the month the recertification was completed.
+Once a student completes the Thermal Insulation Inspector Certification Program and successfully passes the exam, they become certified as a NIA Certified Thermal Insulation Inspector for 3 years.
+The certification will expire December 31 of the third year, regardless of the month the certification was completed.
 During the third year, the student will receive a letter and email detailing the online recertification process.
+Additional details about the recertification process will be announced in 2020, at that time all Certified Insulation Inspectors will be contacted with more information.

 What NIA Leaders Say about NIA's New Thermal Insulation Certification